timcreatedit/kimchi/README.md

 * A base Viewmodel class based on ChangeNotifier that makes it easy to implement the MVVM architecture.

-## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.

 ## Usage

 ### Creating Viewmodels